You are 10 weeks pregnant!

 Your developing body

-Morning sickness tends to peak around this time, as a result of high levels of the pregnancy hormone HCG, but don’t worry, for most women it starts to curtail from now onwards and usually disappears by week 12.
+Morning sickness tends to peak around week 10, as a result of high levels of the pregnancy hormone HCG, but don’t worry, for most women it starts to curtail from now onwards and usually disappears by week 12.
 For some women it unfortunately goes on for longer and this can be frustrating.

 For those who have spent the last few weeks feeling sick and exhausted, console yourself with the fact that the second trimester, when most women tend to feel much better and even ‘bloom’, is just around the corner.
 Remember to eat little and often because morning sickness seems to get worse on an empty stomach.
 Keep healthy snacks like bananas or dry biscuits in your desk drawer for a quick fix.